Olympus Pen: Pen EM

 The Pen EM, produced from 1965 to 1966, is a motorized Pen model.
 It has a 35mm f/2 lens, and a CdS exposure meter allowing automatic or manual exposure.

-PEN F, PEN FT, PEN FV
+Pen F, Pen FT, Pen FV

-The Olympus PEN F series of cameras were half-frame SLR cameras produced between 1963 and 1970.
-The cameras were unique in using a rotary shutter.
+The Olympus Pen F series of cameras were half-frame SLR cameras produced between 1963 and 1970.
+The cameras were unique in using a rotary shutter which enabled them to be X-synchronized at all shutter speeds including 1/500 s.

 Pen Rapid models

-The Pen Rapid EE.S and Pen Rapid EE.D were variants of the Pen EE.S and Pen EE.D designed to accept the Agfa Rapid cassette instead of the regular 35mm cassette.
+The Pen Rapid EE-S and Pen Rapid EED were variants of the Pen EE-S and Pen EED designed to accept the Agfa Rapid cassette instead of the regular 35mm cassette.
 They were both made from 1965 to 1966, and met very little success.